MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/MOR Rewards Staking Testnet Contract Guide.md

 Click “**Write**” and confirm the transaction.

-After confirmation, you need to:
+After approval confirmation, you need to:
-- go to the [Distribution](https://sepolia.etherscan.io/address/0x7C46d6BEBF3DCd902Eb431054E59908a02Aba524#writeProxyContract) contract;
+- go to the [Sepolia Distribution](https://sepolia.etherscan.io/address/0x7C46d6BEBF3DCd902Eb431054E59908a02Aba524#writeProxyContract) contract;
 - open the **“Contract”** tab, then the **“Write as Proxy”** tab;
 - connect your wallet by clicking the **"Connect to Web3"** button.